A. J. Johnson (cornerback)

-Anthony Sean Johnson (born June 22, 1967) is an American former professional football cornerback in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
-He played college football at Texas State University and was selected in the sixth round of the 1989 NFL draft.
+Anthony Sean Johnson (born June 22, 1967) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Washington Redskins and San Diego Chargers.
+He played college football for the Texas State Bobcats and was selected in the sixth round of the 1989 NFL draft.
 His nephew is former Tennessee Titans safety Kenny Vaccaro.